Have you ever wondered why you think the way you do?

 Frequently Asked Questions (FAQs)

-2. Are there opportunities for specialization within the field of psychology?
+2. Are there opportunities for specialization within psychology

 3. What is the job outlook for psychologists?

-The demand for psychologists is expected to grow,
+The demand for psychologists continues to grow, especially in clinical settings, workplaces, and healthcare environments.

 4. Can I work in psychology with just a bachelor’s degree?